Sloppy Joe Casserole

 Cook Time 30 minutes

 Hearty Casseroles are classic comforting dishes perfect for an easy dinner.
-Fun, tasty recipes like this twist on Sloppy Joes and my Big Mac Casserole are proof classic dishes don’t have to be boring!
+Fun, tasty recipes like this twist on Sloppy Joes, my Big Mac Casserole, and Chicken Parmesan Casserole are proof classic dishes don’t have to be boring!

 My Sloppy Joe Casserole transforms a beloved sandwich into a delicious and filling meal.
 This easy-to-make dish uses simple and budget-friendly ingredients, making it perfect for busy weeknights.
-The combination of ground beef, onions, bell peppers, and a flavorful tomato sauce is better than any store-bought mix.
-The filling is topped with bread dough and sesame seeds for the same taste and texture as hamburger buns.
-Oh and of course I added a layer of melty cheese because why not?
 This whole tasty casserole comes together in less than an hour so it’s still a quick, easy meal!

 Recipe Card